hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-With the Tailscale Funnel feature you can access your Home Assistant instance from the wider internet using your Tailscale domain (like `https://homeassistant.tail1234.ts.net`) even from devices **without installed Tailscale VPN client** (eg. general phones, tablets, laptops).
+With the Tailscale Funnel feature, you can access your Home Assistant instance from the wider internet using your Tailscale domain (like `https://homeassistant.tail1234.ts.net`) even from devices **without installed Tailscale VPN client** (for example, on general phones, tablets, and laptops).

 **Client** &#8658; _Internet_ &#8658; **Tailscale Funnel** (TCP proxy) &#8658;
 _VPN_ &#8658; **Tailscale Proxy** (HTTPS proxy) &#8594; **HA** (HTTP web-server)

-Without the Tailscale Funnel feature, you will be able to access your Home Assistant instance only when your devices (eg. phones, tablets, laptops) are connected to your Tailscale VPN, there will be no Internet &#8658; VPN TCP proxying for HTTPS communication.
+Without the Tailscale Funnel feature, you will be able to access your Home Assistant instance only when your devices (for example, phones, tablets, and laptops) are connected to your Tailscale VPN, there will be no Internet &#8658; VPN TCP proxying for HTTPS communication.

 More information: [Tailscale Funnel][tailscale_info_funnel]